Points/interview-test-server/api/tax_calculator/INSTRUCTIONS.md

     * Fetches the tax rates from this API server
     * Takes a yearly salary as input
     * Calculates and displays the total taxes owed for the salary
-    * Displays the amount of taxes owed per band
+    * Displays the amount of taxes owed per bracket
     * Displays the effective rate

 ### Level 1